stell25/pagila-hw/README.md

     1. The folder `expected` contains the expected outputs for each problem.
        You can verify your answer by checking that the output of your `SELECT` statement matches the output in the `answers` folder.
     1. The script `run_tests.sh` will perform these checks for you automatically using the `diff` command.
-       It must be run from within a postgres docker container.

-       Bring up the docker container with the command
+       It must be run from within the database container with the following command
-       ```
-       $ docker-compose up -d --build
-       ```
-       Then run the the test case script with
        ```
        $ docker-compose exec pg ./run_tests.sh
        ```